scmosoeu/fresh-produce-market-prices/README.md

 # fresh-produce-market-prices

-Scrape fresh produce data from johannesburg market website
+Scrape fresh produce data from [johannesburg market website](https://joburgmarket.co.za/jhbmarket/jhb-market/dailyprices.php?) using a [scrapy](https://docs.scrapy.org/en/latest/) framework.
+The scrapped data is processed and stored in a database, for this project the database used is MS SQL Server.

+## Setup

 Create a virtual environment